❉ Graeme Garden and Tim Brooke-Taylor recall working with “a truly great man.”

 “Orson did my make up – it was pretty heavy handed!” remembers Garden.
 “To grey up my hair I suggested Meltonian white tennis shoe fluid, which he used.
 It looked OK but flaked off over my shoulders spectacularly.
 He was in very jolly form.
 En route to the location we stopped off at the Dorchester for breakfast.
 Orson had steak and chips.
 I went to the loo when we arrived, and came back to the crowded dining room looking for our table.
 Orson yelled across the room ‘Graeme Garden, stop cruising!’”

 When Garden wasn’t cruising, he was narrating Welles’ material including a sketch of Winston Churchill’s famous put-downs, which had been filmed in silhouette.
-Another sketch featured Charles Gray and another actor as a pair of sadistic tailors, measuring Welles up for a suit and mocking his size in a manner The Fast Show fans will recognise in the ‘Suit’s You’ sketches.
-(Click the Youtube embed below to see both sketches)
+Another sketch featured Charles Gray and another actor as a pair of sadistic tailors, measuring Welles up for a suit and mocking his size in a manner The Fast Show fans will recognise in the ‘Suits You’ sketches.

 These sketches featured introductions which Welles filmed several years later, where he tries to find some form of framing device for these short scenes.
 In the case of Lord Plumfield, Welles now with beard, is standing behind a bush, shouting questions at himself.
 He was not wearing his trademark cape, cane and wide broad-rimmed hat which Michael Palin would later send up at the start of Ripping Yarns.